D76X/Loggers/Notes/WiX.md

    The cleanest way to handle ICE69 which may be recurrent is to just leave them in the build output and ignore them where and when it makes sense.

+---

+## Windows installer technology basics

+1. The Windows installer is a background service of the OS aimed to maintain system stability.
+2. The Windows installer performs transactional operations that is they can be rolled back.
+3. During an installation a roll-back script is automatically generated.
+4. The roll-back stcript is run on cancellation of the install or on failure.
+5. Windows installer includes **Self-Repair**.
+This allows to restore assets of an install from the cached installation source.
+6. Provides the assemblies for the installer UI with a standard set of controls.
+7. It provides **standard actions** as well as **custom actions**.
+8. It provides registration with the tool **Programs and Features**.
+9. It provides **Upgrades and Patching** features.
+10. It provides the installation logging service.

+## MSI

+With the Windows installer technology the *.msi package is part of the **declarative** approach to installation functinality.
+This is in contrast to the **scripted of procedural** approach used in the past of by other thrid-party technologies.

+The declarative apporach is superior because the Windows Installation Service can be guaranteed to be 100% correct.
+The provider of the *.msi only provides the data and not the operational logic.

+1. *.msi files are Windows installation packages and they comprise data streams and ad database.
+2. *.msi are consumed by the Windows Installer Service which performs the actions described in the *.msi with the provided data.

+---

+## Tools

+1. **Orca** is an **MSI Viewer** from the Windows SDK.
+2. **InsteEd** is another **MSI Viewer** similar to **Orca** but with added capabilities such *.msi compare.
+3. The tools from **Windows Sysinternals** which can all be downloaded from https://live.sysinternals.com/.

+---